 How to install WordPress on Hosting Ukraine in automatic mode, see the video.

 First, you need FTP access to your webspace, which you can get from your host's client menu.
-Enter the credentials in your FTP program (such as Filezilla) and check the connection.
+Enter the credentials in your FTP program (like Filezilla) and check the connection.

 Then download the latest version of WordPress from the official website.
 Unpack the package.